Jackgawe/Installer/README.md

 ```

 You might want to pass some flags to this command to get a better build.
-See [the GitHub workflow](https://github.com/Vendicated/SimcordInstaller/blob/main/.github/workflows/release.yml) for what flags I pass or if you want more precise instructions
+See [the GitHub workflow](https://github.com/Jackgawe/SimcordInstaller/blob/main/.github/workflows/release.yml) for what flags I pass or if you want more precise instructions

+## Release v1.0.0

+The latest release is now available!
+Check out the [releases page](https://github.com/Jackgawe/SimcordInstaller/releases) to download the latest version.